 The Mudslide was born in the 1970s at Wreck Bar in Rum Point Club on Grand Cayman Island.
-Yes, it seems more like an aprés-ski cocktail than something you’d sip on a sandy beach, but it was invented when a customer wanted a White Russian and the bar tweaked the recipe to feature Irish cream.
-The easy-to-make drink was a hit, finding its way to American shores and quickly becoming a favorite at T.G.I.
-Friday’s and at-home cocktail parties.
+Yes, it seems more like an après-ski cocktail than something you’d sip on a sandy beach.
+But it was invented when a customer wanted a White Russian and the bar tweaked the recipe to feature Irish cream.
+The effortless drink was a hit, finding its way to American shores and quickly becoming a favorite at TGI Friday’s and at-home cocktail parties.

 Most versions of the Mudslide are drowned in ice cream and served in circus-size glassware, resulting in a brain freeze and your daily dose of calories in one cocktail.
-This Mudslide sways a bit leaner, showcasing the spirits rather than just the sugar and dairy.
+This Mudslide sways leaner and showcases the spirits rather than just the sugar and dairy.
 The vodka, coffee liqueur and Baileys provide a boozy kick that cuts through the rich cream, while the chocolate garnish adds a visual hint of “mud” to the drink and lends additional aroma and flavor.

-Mix up a Mudslide after dinner or whenever you have a sweet tooth.
-Using heavy cream is the best bet here, as 2% milk or skim just won’t produce the same results.
-If you really want to dress up your drink, swap the vodka for your favorite French brandy, and you’ll enjoy an extra dose of flavor.
+Make a Mudslide after dinner or whenever you have a sweet tooth.
+Using heavy cream is the best bet here, as 2% milk or skim won’t produce the same results.
+If you really want to fancify your drink, swap the vodka for your favorite French brandy, and you’ll enjoy an extra dose of flavor.

 - 1 ounce vodka